p85

 "Really?
 Could be, because then everyone who experiences 'simplicity in creative art', gets a thought of their own from it, based on their own experience, no matter their own ways or walks of life."

 Folk / country songs.
 In performance, our Americana folk songs are almost always sung, for in folk music, there's a tale to tell, a story to be told.
 While instrumental versions are not uncommon, and soloists will 'theme and variate' the written melody of a song, vocal tunes are surely folk style favored.
 We know that the voice paired with a stringed instrument goes way way back in our evolutions.
 Also, thoughtful and heartfelt harmonies in the voices will win the day every time.
 For we've had this music all along.
 Folk songs tell a story that most folks listening can understand and identify with in spirit.
-Guitarist Maybelle Carter was there at the beginning :)
+Guitarist Maybelle Carter was there at the beginning :) Click pic for audio.

 Often retelling our histories, our Americana folk styles and songs captures in music our historical events for the ages to remember in song.
 Mostly pentatonic in melody, three chords and the truth from the diatonic key center often rules the day; One, Four and Five as triads, with a 7th on Five, so V7.